NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • Option to upload to a Imgur personal account, you can also upload to albums.
 • Option to display an icon on the system tray, with the option to launch the recorders and editors from a context menu or from a keyboard shortcut.
 • Added proxy support.
 • Added support for selecting the PrintScreen key for the keyboard shortcuts.
+• The hint that appears when a panel gets opened will stay visible until you close that panel.
+• The zoom is restored to the previous value after closing the side panel.
 • The position of the startup window is now remembered.

 ### Fixed: